tayjenk/vanilla-js-projects/README.md

 **Star Rating:** </br>
 Simple star rating component using vanilla JavaScript, CSS, and HTML, building .svg stars based on input value.
 When a star is hovered over, the current star and previous stars "light-up" and saves a rating when clicked.

+## Notes:
+Could these features be used in multiple places?
+Should I store this feature and its functionality in a class object in order to reduce repetition?
+Forms, rating system, and organized tables could be used in multiple area of an application.
+Creating these in class objects would make these this features reusable.